Spinout (video game)

-Spinout is a video game developed by UK-based developer Icon Games.
+Spinout, also released as RealPlay PuzzleSphere and Vertigo, is a video game developed by UK-based developer Icon Games.
 It was released on PlayStation Portable in 2008.
 It is an arcade-style racing game where the player races in a spherical object, called a Xorb (the idea is derived from the real-life sport of zorbing).
 The 54 tracks raced on are set high above the ground, in 9 different environments.
 Features include 4 person multiplayer, Xorb customisation, and unlockable rewards.
 The game was also released on the PlayStation 2 under the title Realplay Puzzlesphere, which came with a bespoke controller.